• Skip to primary navigation

 Can this dish be made ahead of time?

-• You can make the Shrimp Étouffée ahead of time up to the point of adding the shrimp.
+• You can make the Shrimp Étouffée ahead of time by adding the shrimp.
 Shrimp cook very quickly and can become rubbery if cooked too long.
 Therefore, add the shrimp at the very last minute.

 • Other Classic New Orleans Dishes